 Core Technology - Senior Systems Engineer Telltale Games

-Core Technology - Senior Systems Engineer
+THIS JOB HAS EXPIRED Core Technology - Senior Systems Engineer

 Telltale?s Core Engineering group is responsible for developing low-level and mid-level libraries and tools used by Telltale?s multi-platform downloadable game development system; the ?Telltale Tool?.
 The ?Telltale Tool? is used by Telltale?s artists, designers and Lua programmers to create tons of amazing content for Xbox, PS3, Wii, iOS, PC, Mac and Android.
 The Core Engineering group creates true ?author once, run anywhere? technology.